openBackhaul/wireConnection/README.md

-# wireConnection
+# wireFc
-Technology specific amendments to the Link and the ForwardingConstruct classes for documenting connections according to IEEE802.3.
+Technology specific amendment to the ForwardingConstruct class for documenting actual forwarding according to IEEE802.3.

 ### [1.0.0-tsp.d.t](../../tree/tsp)
 - Proposed by Telefonica, reviewed by Deutsche Telekom, Enghouse and highstreet technologies